alexandravladu/Codecademy-exercises/README.md

 # Codecademy-exercises
-Exercises completed during the Learn Javascript course
+Some exercises completed during the Learn Javascript course